Suggested day trips we have used ourselves

 Evening: Le Bourse de Bruxelle (18+) for trendy clubs and restaurants

 Park de Trevuren (1+), Autoworld (1.5 hrs) picture in front of Parc du Cinquantenaire (30 min), Train World (1.5 hrs) and Great Market Square.
 Tip: the Park is massive.
 The paved trails can be busy with training road bikers but the dirt/gravel paths are almost deserted.
 Bring money so you can stop by town and get a snack.
 (We walkes the paths every day for 10 straight.
-It was divine).
+It was divine but I got lost–bad cell phone and no GPS).

 This is a must do.
 Very fast from Brussels and worth it.
 Site of the Waterloo Battle, an erected mountain, display areas and café.
 (1.5 hrs).

-Wander the town, waterways (2 hrs) Czesky Krumlov Castle (2 hrs) have lunch in town.
+About 4-5 hours drive from Prague is the town of Cesky Krumlov and the associated town.
+Wander among the 300 buildings, enjoy the Vltava River by boat or kayak then walk to the castle.
+Allow 2-3 hours for the tour and the 40 buildings, then have lunch in town.
 Tip: bring your windbreaker/hoodie or umbrella.
 Two of the three times we have visited, the day started beautiful, clouds rolled in and it poured.

 Porsche Museum (2.4 hrs), Mercedes Museum (2 hrs), Canstatter Folkfest (an evening), Stuttgart Christmas Market (all morning/day).
 Tip: Youth under 16 are NOT allowed at the Porsche Museum.
 It never occurred to us to check on this prior, and we had to take turns going.